leow406/Anakin/README.md

     allowDirectPlaylistIds: true
 ```

-You also need to enter your OAuth token for the bot to be able de search on youtube.
+You also need to enter your OAuth token for the bot to be able to search on youtube.
 It will be prompted when booting up Lavalink for the first time.
-You will need to access the said website and enter the code for it to link, justl like with a TV
+You will need to access the said website and enter the code for it to link, juste like with a connected TV

 ```yaml